top of page

 Image credit: A-L Papa

-• BME 6045 Special Topics – Biology of Materials and Regenerative Medicine (Fall 2018, 2019, 2020, 2021, 2022)
+• BME 6492 – Biology of Materials and Regenerative Medicine (Since Fall 2018)

 Biology of Materials and Regenerative Medicine is a 3-credit lecture-based course that covers the basic principles of Biology, Hematology and Immunology directly related to biomaterials and regenerative medicine.
 The course includes lectures as well as discussions of literature on topics such as: blood cell physiology and blood interfacing materials, cell and surfaces, cell function and response to injury, basics of the immune response, organs-on-chips, cell therapy, biomaterial evaluation and potential toxicity.